dedalus-ivd/ivd-ais-docker-solution/bundle-ivd/guides/single_node_deployment.md

 /opt/dedalus/docker/bundles

 ### main folders
-Each service will release its own package that will be, in the and, a directory to put under the directlry "bundles"
+Each service will release its own package that will be, in the and, a directory to put under the directly "bundles" Each service will release a "bundle" [following this structure](https://confluence.dedalus.com/display/IAT/Docker+deployment+-+component+requirements)

 example:<br>
-/opt/dedalus/docker/prod/ds-compose.yml<br>
-/opt/dedalus/docker/prod/mongo-compose.yml
+/opt/dedalus/docker/bundles/ds<br>
+/opt/dedalus/docker/bundles/device_manager

 <b>env</b> folder
-under the "global-env" folder there will be the common used variables in the files
+The  "global-env" bundle will containes shared common variable values
+- /opt/dedalus/docker/bundles/global-env/environments/stage/env/shared.env
-- /opt/dedalus/docker/bundles/global-env/stage/shared.env
+- /opt/dedalus/docker/bundles/global-env/environments/stage/env/routes.env
-- /opt/dedalus/docker/bundles/global-env/stage/routes.env
+- /opt/dedalus/docker/bundles/global-env/environments/stage/env/proxy-map

 ### services folders
 Each service needs to produce a release compose of these folders